 - 3 jalapeño peppers chopped

-- 2 tbsp vegetable broth (low sodium, oil-free)
+- 2 tablespoon vegetable broth (low sodium, oil-free)

 - 1 cup canned fire roasted crushed tomatoes

-- 4 tsp lime juice approx. 1 lime
+- 4 teaspoon lime juice approx. 1 lime

 - Sauté the onion, red bell pepper, green bell pepper, jalapeño pepper with the vegetable broth and tamari.
 Simmer in a pan on the stove for approximately 7-10 minutes, stirring occasionally.